\'Etale d\'evissage, descent and pushouts of stacks

-If $f$ is representable and locally separated, then we let $Y'$ be the largest open substack of $\HilbSt$ such that $Y'\to Y$ is representable and let $X'$ be the restriction of the universal family to $Y'$.
+If $f$ is representable and \emph{locally separated}, then we let $Y'$ be the largest open substack of $\HilbSt$ such that $Y'\to Y$ is representable and let $X'$ be the restriction of the universal family to $Y'$.
 It remains to verify that $X'\to X$ is surjective.

-The diagonal of $\HilbSt$ is of finite presentation (and \etale{} and separated) so the locus $R\subseteq |\HilbSt|$ where the inertia stack $I_{\sH/Y}\to \HilbSt$ is an isomorphism is a constructible subset (and a closed subset but we do not use this).
-Since $Y'$ is the interior of $R$, it follows that the construction of $Y'$ commutes with flat base change on $Y$ and that a point $\map{h}{\Spec(k)}{\HilbSt}$ is in $Y'$ if and only if the fibers of $I_{\HilbSt/Y}\to \HilbSt$ over $h$ and \emph{its generizations} have rank $1$~\cite[Thm.~7.3.1 and Prop.~7.3.3]{egaI_NE}.
+The diagonal of $\HilbSt$, relative to $Y$, is of finite presentation (and \etale{} and separated) so the locus $R\subseteq |\HilbSt|$ where the inertia stack $I_{\HilbSt/Y}\to \HilbSt$ is an isomorphism is a constructible subset (and a closed subset but we do not use this).
+Since $Y'$ is the interior of $R$, it follows that the construction of $Y'$ commutes with flat base change on $Y$ and that a point $\map{h}{\Spec k}{\HilbSt}$ is in $Y'$ if and only if the fibers of $I_{\HilbSt/Y}\to \HilbSt$ over $h$ and \emph{its generizations} have rank $1$~\cite[Thm.~7.3.1 and Prop.~7.3.3]{egaI_NE}.

-To show that a point $\map{x}{\Spec(k)}{X}$ is in the image of $X'\to X$, we can thus assume that $Y$ is the spectrum of a strictly henselian local ring and that $x$ lies in the fiber of the closed point of $Y$.
-Then by Lemma~\pref{L:qf+loc-sep-over-strictly-local} we have that $x$ lies in an open subscheme $Z\subseteq X$ which is finite over $Y$.
-The family $Z\to Y$ induces a morphism $Y\to Y'\subset \HilbSt$ which shows that $x$ is in the image of $X'\to X$.
+To show that a point $\map{x}{\Spec k}{X}$ is in the image of $X'\to X$, we can thus assume that $Y$ is the spectrum of a strictly henselian local ring and that $x$ lies in the fiber of the closed point of $Y$.
+Then by Lemma~\pref{L:qf+loc-sep-over-strictly-local} we have that $x$ lies in an open subscheme $Z\subseteq X$ that is finite over $Y$.
+The family $Z\to Y$ induces a morphism $Y\to Y'\subset \HilbSt$ so that $x$ is in the image of $X'\to X$.

-Finally to show (iii) it is enough to replace $Y'$ with a quasi-compact open substack and $X'$ with its inverse image. \end{proof}
+Finally to show~\ref{TI:qff-f:fp} it is enough to replace $Y'$ with a quasi-compact open substack and $X'$ with its inverse image. \end{proof}

 \end{section}